ssvlabs/ssv-sdk/README.md

 ## Overview

-The SSV SDK is a TypeScript library for interacting with the SSV (Secret Shared Validator) network, enabling distributed validator operations on Ethereum.
+The SSV SDK is a TypeScript library for interacting with the SSV network, enabling distributed validator operations on Ethereum.

 ## Core Modules